mollymaebaker/Small-coral-survival/README.md

    Level of heat stress: severe bleaching event

 Each csv file contains the following columns:
-- Date: Date the colony was first tagged (initial survey / baseline).
+- Date: The date the colony was first tagged (initial survey / baseline).
 - Site: Reef site where the colony was tagged.
-- Plot: Plot within the site.
+- Plot: Plot number within a site.
 - Tag: Physical tag identifier within a plot.
 - ID: Unique identifier for colonies surrounding each tag.
 - Size_x: Maximum diameter (cm) at the beginning of the monitoring period (T1_Size_x for Mermaid T2).
 - T1_Date OR T2_Date: Date of re-survey.
 - T1_Survival OR T2_Survival: Survival outcome of each resurvey (1 = survived, died = 0).
 - Taxa OR Taxa_broad: Coral taxa.
 - Site_Plot: Nested spatial grouping variable (Site + Plot combined).
-Useful for hierarchical modelling.
+Useful for Bayesian hierarchical modelling.

 NOTE: Rather date columns the 'Scott_postrecrutiment_survival.csv' has the column 'year' which represents the montioring period e.g., 6-7 corresponds to 2006-2007.